TassioCarmo/havard-cs50x-week5-data-structures/README.md

 there's that trade off .
 Where, if you want to save time, you've got to give something if you start giving space.
 And you start using more space, you can speed up time.

+If you free the node you are on first you're not allowed to touch the left child tree or the right child tree.
+Because the memory address is no longer valid at that point.

 preserved the upsides of dynamic memory allocation, giving the ability to just add another element, add another element, add another element.
 But retain the power of binary search